Urban Abroad

 Hopefully, as more and more tourists take the sustainability route, tour operators and big travel companies will see the monetary gain in the sustainability route and we will see more and more eco-travel companies.

-If you read our article on what is sustainable travel you should already have prior knowledge on some of the other reasons why it is important to do your part with sustainable traveling.
+If you already know what is sustainable travel is then you’ll have prior knowledge on some of the other reasons why it is important to do your part with sustainable traveling.

 However, with sustainability comes fair trade, so premiums for travel will not only help the local economies but will be an incentive for everyone to take part in.